The

 Throughout this introduction, we'll be sure to tell you not to ever feel that the diagrams are there to dictate what you play.
 Yet at the same time, we will lay out dozens of them in front of you, and dig in to see quite a lot in any one diagram.

 So one approach is in using the diagrams to see the notes on the neck.
 Importantly, the "reverse" is also just the same: at any time, be sure to approach the diagrams with the music over them; and let them lay out underneath the music.
-Put differently again: be sure to switch your viewpoint, and see the fretboard's notes for what they are; and also see the musical figures on the fretboard, in the "shapes" that do happen to be formed by that music.
+Put differently again: be sure to switch your viewpoint, and see the fretboard's notes for what they are; and also see the musical figures on the fretboard, in the "shapes" that happen to be formed by that music.

 And an Approach

 In our writing style, and the way our method is constructed, the best way to proceed is to read straight through the introduction and the complete method; before digging all the way in with the instrument.
-From there you can begin to study the important points on the fretboard, and you'll have the insight you need to keep things simple, and powerful.
+From there you can begin to study the important points on the fretboard, and you'll have read through the insight you need to keep things simple, and powerful.
 The method is also not constructed through ordered exercises, and you will be able to visit any point in the "toolkit" from many angles and at any time.
-(Some points do lead further on to the next, so we'd recommend that you read straight through one time.)
+(Some points do lead further on to the next point, so we'd recommend that you read straight through one time.)

 Begin